DarienLibrary/website_content/content/_finished/jobs/jobs-shelver.md

 <br />

 ### Schedule
-This is a part time position that will include weekdays, evenings, and up to two weekends per month.
+This is a part-time position that will include weekdays, evenings, and up to two weekends per month.
 Candidate must be prepared to work at least 10 hours per week, but will not exceed 29 hours per week.
 <br />
 <br />